Goucher College: Campus

 Goucher occupies a green, wooded 287 acre campus that is proximate and northeast to downtown Towson.
-Surrounding the central campus infrastructure is a dense forest, owned by the school, which features low hills and hiking and jogging trails.
+Surrounding the central campus infrastructure is a dense forest, owned by the school, which features low hills and hiking and jogging trails, some of which are also used by the college's equestrian riders.
 The non-denominational Haebler Memorial Chapel lies near the center of campus.
-A single road, Van Meter, connects to most of the college's residential, academic, recreational, and athletic buildings.
+A walking path, called the Van Meter Highway, connects to most of the college's residential, academic, recreational, and athletic buildings, while one road, the Loop Road, circles campus.
 Newsweek magazine described the campus as "unusually bucolic."
-It has also been referred to by CBS Baltimore as one of Baltimore County’s most scenic college campuses.
+It has also been referred to by CBS Baltimore as one of Baltimore County's most scenic college campuses.
 A scene at the fictional Hammond University from the fourth season of the Netflix series House of Cards was filmed on Goucher's campus, with most shots taking place at the Athenaeum and the Rhoda M. Dorsey College Center.

 Academic buildings

 Goucher's main academic buildings, including Van Meter Hall and Julia Rogers, are located at the northern portion of campus, called the "academic quad".
-The Hoffberger Science Building houses the school's science departments and is adjacent to the Meyerhoff Arts Building, which contains a theater, photo studio, and several galleries and out of which the dance, theater, and art departments are based.
+The Hoffberger Science Building houses the school's science departments and is adjacent to the Meyerhoff Arts Building, which contains a theater, photo studio, and several galleries and where the dance, theater, and art departments are based.
 Student Administrative Services and the admissions office are located in the Rhoda M. Dorsey College Center.
-Near the center of the campus and opposite Mary Fisher Hall is the Athenaeum, or "the Ath," a 100000 sqft modern, multipurpose facility built in 2009, comprising the main library, an on-campus restaurant, exercise equipment, classrooms, lecture halls, and an open auditorium.
+Near the center of the campus and opposite Mary Fisher Hall is the Athenaeum, or "the Ath," a 100000 sqft modern, multipurpose facility built in 2009 encompassing the main library, a restaurant, classrooms, lecture halls, and an open auditorium.
 The Athenaeum is where speakers who visit the campus are typically hosted.
-The Merrick Lecture Hall, a partial amphitheater situated near Van Meter Hall, is also a regular venue for on-campus recitals, performances, sponsored political debates, and other productions.
+The Merrick Lecture Hall, a partial amphitheater situated near Van Meter Hall, is also a venue for on-campus recitals, performances, sponsored political debates, and other productions.
+The college is fundraising to build its Science Innovation Center, which will be a 44,000-square foot annex to the Hoffberger Science Building.

-Housing and residential halls
+Housing

 The college's residence halls are concentrated on the south side of campus.
-They are Heubeck, Froelicher, Stimson, Mary Fisher, Sondheim, Stimson, Welsh Hall, known by students as "the T" for its T-shaped design, which was completed in 2005, and the newer Pagliaro Selz Hall, completed in 2016.
-In 2018, the school completed construction of the "First-year Village" for freshmen.
+They are Heubeck, Froelicher, Mary Fisher, Sondheim, Stimson, Welsh Hall, known by students as "the T" for its T-shaped design, which was completed in 2005.
+In 2018, the school completed construction of the "First-year Village" for freshmen, which includes Pagliaro Selz Hall, Fireside Hall, and Trustees Hall.
 Campus housing for students includes singles, doubles, triples, suites, and on-campus apartments.
 Sondheim is the sole residence hall designated as substance-free.
-In July 2018, Goucher announced a campus-wide ban on cigarettes and all smoking devices, including electronic cigarettes.
+In July 2018, Goucher announced a campus-wide ban on cigarettes and smoking devices like electronic cigarettes.